 We face significant competition from developers, owners and operators of office, industrial and other commercial real estate.
-Substantially all of our properties face competition from similar properties in the same area.
-Such competition may effect our ability to attract and retain tenants and may reduce the rents we are able to charge.
+Substantially all of our properties face competition from similar properties in the same market.
+Such competition may affect our ability to attract and retain tenants and may reduce the rents we are able to charge.
 These competing properties may have vacancy rates higher than our properties, which may result in their owners being willing to make space available at lower prices than the space in our properties.

-Because we own hotel properties, we face general risks associated with such properties.
+Because we own three hotel properties, we face the risks associated with the hospitality industry.

-We own three hotel properties.
-We lease these hotel properties to ZL Hotel LLC, in which Mortimer B. Zuckerman, chairman of our board of directors, and Edward H. Linde, our president and chief executive officer, are the sole membermanagers and have a 9.8% economic interest; two unaffiliated public charities have a 90.2% economic interest in ZL Hotel LLC.
-Marriott International, Inc. manages these hotel properties under the Marriott(R) name pursuant to a management agreement with ZL Hotel LLC.
-ZL Hotel LLC pays us a percentage of the gross receipts that the hotel properties receive.
-Because the lease payments we receive are based on a participation in the gross receipts of the hotels, if the hotels do not generate sufficient receipts, our cash flow would be decreased, which could reduce the amount of cash available for distribution to our securityholders.
+We own three hotel properties which we lease to our taxable REIT subsidiary.
+Boston Properties Limited Partnership, as lessor, is entitled to a percentage of the gross receipts of our hotel properties and Marriott International, Inc. manages our hotel properties under the Marriott(R) name pursuant to a management contract with the lessee.

+Because the lease payments we receive under the leases are based on a participation in the gross receipts of the hotels, if the hotels do not generate sufficient receipts, our cash flow would be decreased, which could reduce the amount of cash available for distribution to our securityholders.
 The following factors, among others, are common to the hotel industry, and may reduce the receipts generated by our hotel properties:

-- our hotel properties compete for guests with other hotels, a number of which have greater marketing and financial resources than our hoteloperating business partners; - . if there is an increase in operating costs resulting from inflation and other factors, our hotel-operating business partners may not be able to offset such increase by increasing room rates; - . our hotel properties are subject to the fluctuating and seasonal demands of business travelers and tourism; and - . our hotel properties are subject to general and local economic conditions that may affect demand for travel in general.
+- our hotel properties compete for guests with other hotels, a number of which have greater marketing and financial resources than our hotel-operating business partners; - o if there is an increase in operating costs resulting from inflation and other factors, our hotel-operating business partners may not be able to offset such increase by increasing room rates;

+- o our hotel properties are subject to the fluctuating and seasonal demands of business travelers and tourism; - o our hotel properties are subject to general and local economic conditions that may affect demand for travel in general; and - o we cannot predict the magnitude and duration of the decline in business and vacation travel in the aftermath of the terrorist attacks of September 11, 2001, which has adversely affected the revenues and cash flow from our hotels.